skills/write-javascript-actions/README.md

 2. [ ] [Visual Studio Code](https://code.visualstudio.com/) or your editor of choice
 3. [ ] [Git](https://git-scm.com/)

-### :keyboard: Activity: Initialize a new JavaScript project
+### :keyboard: Activity 1: Initialize a new JavaScript project

 Once you have the necessary tools installed locally, follow these steps to begin creating your first action.